Maryville College welcomes Veterans and their dependants interested in completing a college education!

 VA Student Responsibilities:

-- Accurately and completely fill out the VA application and submit to the VA Regional Processing Office while maintaining a copy for your records.
+- Accurately and completely fill out the online VA application (VONAPP) while maintaining a copy for your records.

 - Notify the VA and your School Certifying Official (the Registrar) of any changes in address, phone number, direct deposit or Active Duty/Selected Reserve Status.